wildcardcorp/certmagic-s3/README.md

 ## Certmagic-S3

-Caddy certmagic S3-compatible driver written in Go, using single node Redis as the lock.
+Certmagic S3-compatible driver written in Go, using single node Redis as the lock.

 Test passed on:

  - Vultr Objects
- - DigitanOcean Spaces
+ - DigitalOcean Spaces

 ### Guide